typed-ember/glint/docs/ember/installation.md

 import '@glint/environment-ember-loose';
 ```

-You may also choose to disable TypeScript's "unused symbol" warnings in your editor, since Glint will flag any symbols that are actually unused, while `tsserver` won't understand any symbol usage that only occurs in templates.

 {% hint style="info" %}

 When typechecking with vanilla `tsc` or your editor's `tsserver` integration, adding this side-effect `import` statement ensures that TypeScript is aware of the Glint-specific types provided by the environment package.
 Without this line, you may find that vanilla TypeScript produces spurious errors.